DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

-We will consider students who do not have a creative GCSE, but would ask to see a portfolio of independent work at interview or ask you to complete a mini project to demonstrate your committment and enthusiasm to the course inadvance of being enroled on the course.
+We will consider students who do not have a creative GCSE, but would ask to see a portfolio of independent work at the interview or ask you to complete a mini project to demonstrate your commitment and enthusiasm to the course in advance of being enrolled on the course.

 You will be required to write a 1000 word Extended Written Study as part of your coursework.
 You will also be expected to fill your sketchbooks with reflective annotation, analysis and evaluation of your own work and the work of others.

-You will work from some set starting points at the beginning of year 1 but you will be able to develop your own personal direction from these.
-As the year progresses and certainly when you are in year 2 you will choose your own theme to respond to.
-The possibilities are endless and you will be given clear guidance and advice to help you.
+You will work from some set starting points at the beginning of year 1 but you will have creative freedom to develop your own personal direction from these.
+As the year progresses and certainly when the coursework begins you will choose your own theme to respond to.
+The possibilities are endless...so to help you decide you will be given clear guidance and advice before selecting your theme.

 If you intend to study any three of the following subjects: Photography, Fine Art, Textiles, Graphics and 3D Design you need to be aware of the following points.

-- You should be an exceptionally motivated and talented student and anticipate a career in the creative industries.
+- You should be an exceptionally motivated and talented student and anticipate a career in the creative industry.

 - It is not generally advisable to study three creative courses but is not prohibited.